Here to grow better

 It’s personal

-We came to this business because we wanted to be producers.
+We came to this business because we wanted to be producers, we love what we do and we love to eat our greens every day!

 We do all our growing from seed, and our team keeps a watchful eye on the plants every day for the 2-3 months it takes for them to mature ready for your table.

-We eat our greens every day and we care what gets sprayed on them.
-If we need to manage pests, we prefer to use organic certified methods.
+We eat our greens and we care what gets put on them.
+If we need to manage pests, we prefer to use organic methods.

 Responsibility